 Liver’s major functions in Western medicine – a quick look.

 The liver manufactures bile – that greenish/yellow alkalizing goo that our bodies use to breakdown fats.
 It then stores the bile in the gallbladder for later use.
 The liver is responsible for storing fat soluble vitamins including B12, A, D, E & K. It also helps maintain blood sugar levels and also plays an active role in regulating the volume of blood flowing in the body, which is how it helps to maintain body temperature.
 It creates plasma proteins and heparin that inhibit blood coagulation.
 The liver breaks down toxins and poisons into less harmful compounds whenever possible and then removes them from the body along with old red blood cells that it has broken down.
 Finally, the liver manufactures most of our cholesterol – which isn’t a bad thing.
 We need cholesterol, we just need it to be in balance.

 The Liver’s functions and sphere of influence in Asian medicine.

 Rules the Free and Easy Flow

 Liver and the Lungs are the organs responsible for moving Qi, Blood and fluids in the body.
 Where the Lungs “descend (inhalation) and disperse (exhalation)” in time with our breath.
 Liver is supposed to keep it moving along gracefully and easily.
 The Liver is the most congested organ.
 When Qi, Blood or fluids fail to move they stagnate which can lead to a myriad of problems.
-When Liver Qi becomes stuck, frustrated or overwhelmed it nature is to move Qi upand out in all directions.
+When Liver Qi becomes stuck, frustrated or overwhelmed it nature is to move Qi upvand out in all directions.
 Fast.
 Think of a champagne cork blowing – you lose your temper, you act out, blow your fuse.
 The degree to which this happens depends on how much pent up energy your body has to work with and whether or not you address it right away or continue to let the volcano blow.
-We might see mood swings, digestive difficulties, GERD, acid reflux, headaches, anger, irritability, migraines, cold hands and fee and problems with bile secretion.
+We might see mood swings, digestive difficulties, GERD, acid reflux, headaches, anger, irritability, migraines, cold hands and feet and problems with bile secretion.
 More severe patterns of stagnation can appear as hard masses or fibroids.
 Time to cool, decongest and get things moving.